Get News & Updates Directly To Your Inbox

 What should you do if your child shows any of these signs?
 Use a peak-flow meter to monitor to see if your child's airways are narrow or blocked.
 If the peak-flow value is low, or other asthma symptoms like wheezing appear, it's time to use a quick-relief or rescue medicine (called bronchodilators).
 These drugs help relax the muscles in your child’s airways, making breathing easier.

-Make sure you have an Asthma Action Plan outlining what to do when your child’s asthma flares up.
+Make sure you always have an Asthma Action Plan.
+The plan should outline steps to help your child during an asthma flare up.
 Share the plan at your child’s school and with any caregivers, including grandparents and babysitters.

 A change in medicine or other steps might help get your child’s asthma symptoms under control.

 If your child has any of these symptoms, call 911 right away:

 Originally published: 6/30/2016; Revised 2020, 2021, 2022

 Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2023 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.